Passive RIS Is Not Silent: Revisiting Performance Limits Under Thermal Noise: Conclusion and Future research directions

 \section{Conclusion and Future research directions}

 In this work, we challenged the prevailing assumption that passive RIS operate without introducing meaningful thermal noise into wireless systems.
-By integrating RIS thermal noise into our system model and deriving an analytical approximation for the outage probability, we revealed how this often-ignored factor can significantly impact performance.
-Furthermore, we quantified how the impact of RIS thermal noise is highly dependent on deployment conditions.
-For instance, RIS thermal noise remains significant at distances up to $30$~meters when the receiver noise is low, but becomes negligible even at $15$~meters when the receiver noise is high.
-These insights underscore a critical trade-off between receiver noise and RIS-induced degradation.
-This work prompts a fundamental re-evaluation of RIS deployment strategies.
 While RIS is often proposed as a beneficial solution for enhancing energy efficiency, our findings suggest that its utility is \textit{highly context-dependent}.
 Practical questions now emerge: \begin{itemize} \item Under what exact conditions does RIS deployment yield a net performance gain? \item Should RIS be avoided in ultra-low-noise applications unless thermal effects are properly mitigated? \item Can RIS element designs be optimized to minimize thermal contributions without sacrificing reflection efficiency? \end{itemize} Additionally, we would like to emphasize the need for new mathematical frameworks that move beyond traditional bounding techniques.
 Our results indicate that the commonly used approximated expressions for RIS-aided systems begin to break down at larger RIS–receiver distances.
 This highlights the importance of developing more accurate, non-asymptotic analytical tools for performance analysis in future RIS-enabled networks.
 Ultimately, our findings emphasize that RIS cannot be treated as a noise-free black box in performance analysis.
-Future research should explore noise-aware RIS design, intelligent placement strategies, effect of channel estimation errors and joint optimization of RIS parameters with receiver hardware constraints.
-By doing so, we can move toward realistic and efficient integration of RIS into 6G and beyond. {\appendices {